jharwell/sierra/docs/src/requirements/index.rst

 Python Requirements
 ===================

 Python 3.9+.
-Tested with 3.9-3.10.
-It may work for newer versions, probably won't for older.
+Tested with 3.9-3.12.
+It may work for newer versions, probably won't for older; as older versions become EOL support for them is dropped and no effort is made at compatibility, in order to take advantage of newer language features.

 .. _req/exp: